rocky-linux/documentation/docs/guides/cloud/migration-to-new-azure-images.md

 ## Step 3: Transfer data

-### Option A: Using Azure managed disks (recommended for simplicity)
+### Option A: Using Azure-managed disks (recommended for simplicity)

 1. **Stop** your existing VM.
 2. **Detach** the operating system disk from the existing VM.
 3. **Attach** the detached disk to the new VM as a data disk.
 4. **Boot** your new VM.
-You can mount the old OS disk and copy data to the new disk if required.
+If required, you can mount the old OS disk and copy data to the new disk.

 ### Option B: Using Data Transfer Tools (For complex environments or specific needs)